calvss/arduino-spi-slave/README.md

-# arduino-spi-slave
+# atmega328p-spi-slave
 SPI Slave mode library for the ATMega168/328P.
-(Arduino Duemilanove or Uno)
+(Compatible with Arduino Duemilanove or Uno)